stephperillo/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

-One challenge that was encountered during this analysis was, when creating the Outcomes Based on Goals PivotTable, ensuring that the counts of kickstarters by goal were not only counting the data for the number of successful/failed/canceled kickstarters in each goal amount range, but also only counting the number within subcategory of plays specifially.
+One challenge that was encountered during this analysis was, when creating the Outcomes Based on Goals PivotTable, ensuring that the counts of kickstarters by goal were not only counting the data for the number of successful/failed/canceled kickstarters in each goal amount range, but also only counting the number within subcategory of plays specifically.

 For example: